Silverwenwen/example0/README.md

 # example0
-example repository for the swc workshop
+Example repository for the swc workshop at CERN on 28/11/2019